Information for COP 29 participants (A-Z)

 Media accreditation

-Media accreditation for COP 29 will open in due course.
-Accreditation will remain open for the duration of the meeting.
+Media accreditation for COP 29 is now open.
 Please consult this web page and our frequently asked questions (FAQs) on media accreditation.
+The Government of Azerbaijan has also published some information on media accreditation, available here.
 Every effort will be made to issue the accreditation as soon as possible.

 Press conferences